FIWARE/tutorials.Concise-Format/README.md

 }'
 ```

 New entities can be added by making a POST request to the `/ngsi-ld/v1/entities` endpoint.
+Notice that because
+`category` has no sub-attributes, it does not require a `value` element.

-The request will fail if the entity already exists in the context.
+As usual, the request will fail if the entity already exists in the context.

 #### :two: Request:

-You can check to see if the new **TemperatureSensor** can be found in the context by making a GET request
+You can check to see if the new **TemperatureSensor** can be found in the context by making a GET request.
+This returns
+the full normalized form:

 ```console
 curl -L -X GET 'http://localhost:1026/ngsi-ld/v1/entities/urn:ngsi-ld:TemperatureSensor:001' \